scottkatzelnick/custom_carousel/README.md

 ## Responsiveness

-Even though responsiveness was not a necessary requirement for this carousel project, a little bit was added.
-For phone screens, the arrows are removed to encourage a streamlined multi-touch gesture swipe and for larger screens, say above 1440px, the carousel container was resized so it scaled slightly better.
-More could be done here, but the basics have been implemented, plus the requirements.
+Even though responsiveness was not a necessary requirement for this carousel project, a good amount was added.
+For phone screens, the arrows are removed to encourage a streamlined multi-touch gesture swipe and for larger screens, say above 1440px, the carousel container automatically resizes so it scales correctly.
+A little more could be done here, but the basics have been implemented, plus the requirements.

 **Thank you for the opportunity,**